mmalik17/machine-learning-regression/predict-house-price-delhi/Readme.md

 # <b> 2.
 Data Preparation </b>
 1. Data Cleansing
- - removing the column that not related
+  - Removing the column that not related
   - Check missing value and handle it
   - Check data type
   - Check value of every column to see whether the value is make sense or not
 2. Feature Engineering
 Extract the city value from address feature
 3. Outlier removal
   - Outlier removal with business logic
   - Outlier removal with mean and standar deviation
 4. One Hot Encoding for categorical column

 # <b> 3.
 Machine Learning Modelling </b>